-12
+Figure 12: Pololu Analog Distance Sensor [10]

-The sensor measures distances from 4 to 30 cm and has an operating voltage from 4.5V to 5.5V.
-The resolution of the sensor increases the closer the sensor gets to the object and delivers an analog value on the output.
-The update period is 16.5 ± 4 ms. (Corporation u.d.)
+The sensor (Figure 12) measures distances from 4 to 30 cm and has an operating voltage from 4.5V to 5.5V.
+The resolution of the sensor increases the closer the sensor gets to the object and the signal output from the sensor is analog.
+The update period is 16.5ms ± 4 ms. (Corporation u.d.)